mohbenaicha/maxscript-mcp-server/readme.md

 6. search_os_interaction: semantic search OS Interaction
 7. search_examples: semantic search Examples

-The semantic search tools require **all-MiniLM-L6-v2** which can run fast single-digit millisecond inference on a CPU when called by the agent (ex: it took me ~ 80 seconds to embed every one of 4000 documents in the database using)
+The semantic search tools require **all-MiniLM-L6-v2** which can run fast single-digit millisecond inference on a CPU when called by the agent (ex: it took me ~ 80 seconds to embed every one of 4000 documents (~ 14K chunks, in the database using all cores)

 # 1. Env setup
 **VENV:**